Paleo Diet 101: a Comprehensive Beginners' Guide

 Chicken Marsala

-While the paleo diet can be very appealing, it may not be right for everyone.
+While the paleo lifestyle can be very appealing, it may not be right for everyone.
 Removing grains from the diet cuts out vitamins and minerals that are healthy for our bodies.

 Always consult with your doctor before making radical changes to your diet.